 Chances are, the answer is yes.
 Most people—even those consuming healthy diets—simply don’t get enough on their own and can benefit from getting more (particularly if they have any inflammation).
 Though there are urine and stool tests that can check your balance of bacteria, your doctor or nutritionist may recommend probiotics for you without ordering them; these tests are costly and typically not covered by insurance.

 It’s generally safe to try increasing probiotics in your diet on your own, too.
 There are hundreds of types of probiotics, but the most common ones are lactobacillus and bifidobacterium.
-You can find one or both of these in fermented dairy products like kefir, yogurt and soft cheeses (look on the label for these specific names), kim chi, miso, sauerkraut and tempeh.
+You can find one or both of these in fermented dairy products like kefir, yogurt and soft cheeses (look on the label for these specific names), kombucha (a fermented tea), kim chi, miso, raw sauerkraut and tempeh.
 Try including at least one in your diet on a daily basis.
 “The bacteria need to be re-introduced regularly,” notes Lisa Powell, M.S., R.D.N., director of nutrition at Canyon Ranch in Tucson.

 Another way to boost your levels of good bacteria is to eat foods that contain prebiotics—a type of carbohydrate that your good bacteria like to feed on for fuel.
 These are specifically found in the fiber of plant foods.
 Asparagus, bananas, carrots, chicory, leeks, Jerusalem artichokes, most fruits, onions, shitake mushrooms, tomatoes and turmeric (the spice in curry) are great sources.